 This secures the driver at the shoulders.

-The key feature with this system is the fact that the head cannot move totally independently of the body, even when under the extreme forces caused by a collision.
+The key feature of this system is the fact that the head cannot move totally independently of the body, even when under extreme forces caused by a collision.

 This is one of the major causes of injury, even in relatively minor collisions.
 HANS is designed to still allow drivers range of motion when driving, although effectively extends the rigidity of the interior of the cockpit to the driver’s own body.
 The threshold for injury in the case of a collision is around 700lbs of force on the neck (in any direction).